aitorzaldua/scotchwhiskyauctions/smartcontract/README.md

 Monthly Online Whisky Auction - Buy, Value Or Sell Your Rare and Collectible Whisky

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+## DAO Members Categories:

-## Members Categories:
+1.- Admin: The deployer.
+Neccesary to start the DAO

-1.- Admin
+2.- Founding Member: First members with privileges till there is enough members.
+The board to aprove new members.

-2.- Founding Member
+3.- Member: DAO members.

-3.- Member
+4.- Requestor: Before aprobal by members, the potencial member has to request it.

-4.- Requestor
+5.- User: If a person don´t want to be a DAO member, just shell ot buy bottles.

-5.- User
+6.- Courier: For couriers.